Little Yellow Wheelbarrow

-Small kitchen storage solutions don’t have to be expensive.
-A few baskets, a couple of unique DIY projects and your kitchen could be storage heaven.
+Implementing some of these small kitchen storage ideas doesn’t have to be expensive.
+Instead, add a few baskets and a couple of unique DIY projects to expand and maximize the space in your kitchen.
+It could be storage heaven!

 When we renovated our kitchen the second time, we put significant time into sourcing and finding solutions to our storage shortage.